 Cedar trees grow naturally in many parts of the country and have specific soil needs to grow.
 These towering evergreens make impressive additions to your yard and landscape.
 In some cases, little else grows beneath the towering canopies as the falling leaves can affect the pH of soil under cedar trees.
 Learning about the different soil requirements for the different cedar trees can help you decide what to plant beneath the trees.

 The Cedrus libani, "cedar of Lebanon," is a cold, hardy evergreen tree that produces needles in dry, alkaline soil.
 The Cedrus deodara, "deodar cedar," is a needled evergreen that grows well in acidic or alkaline soils that drain well.
 The Juniperus virginiana, "Eastern red cedar," is a needled evergreen that can thrive in an alkaline or acidic soil.

-What is Soil pH?
+What Is Soil pH?

 A scale from 0 to 14 determines the pH, with a pH of 7 at the neutral median point; anything below is acidic and above the median is alkaline.
 The average pH for cedar trees ranges from 6.0 to 7.5.

 Plants with similar soil and nutrient requirements can thrive beneath cedar trees.
 While many plants will not grow in the acidic soil beneath cedar trees, plants such as blueberries and rhododendrons tend to thrive there.

-The foliage of the Eastern Red Cedar contains amounts of calcium that can neutralize the pH of the soil beneath the trees.
-You can adjust the pH level in soils by adding compost, lime or sulfur.
-Earth Easy recommends having the pH in the soil tested before you take steps to amend the level.
+If you want to plant beneath your cedar tree, you can adjust the pH level in soils by adding compost, lime or sulfur.
+Have the pH in the soil tested before you take steps to amend the level.

 After attending the University of Missouri St. Louis, Stephanie Rempe worked as a documentation manager in the finance industry 10 years before turning to her first love, writing, which she's been doing professionally since 2008.
 She currently divides her time between Missouri and her fiance's hometown in Oregon.
 In addition to her freelance writing, Rempe is working on a romance novel and short stories.